michaellunzer/evolution-astro-blog/src/content/posts/workout-week2-saturday.md

 - Do an Ab Program.
 (See page 124.)

-- Do the same workout from week 1, except cut down the rest time to 50 seconds.
+- Do the same workout from <a href="/workout-week1-saturday/">week 1</a>, except cut down the rest time to 50 seconds.